Reylab/MCWs/README.md

 - Neural data in **NC5 `int16`** format, and
 - A corresponding `NSx.mat` file containing all metadata required to read the data
   (e.g., sampling rate, channel map, recording duration, etc.).
+See "Sample_of_NSx.mat" for an exemplary file.

 If your recordings are in a **different format**, you will need to: